-If appropriate, the Head of Behaviour or on occasion an Assistant Principal can suspend a student from College for a fixed amount of days, whilst an investigation takes place.
+If appropriate, the Head of Behaviour or on occasion a member of the strategic leadership team can suspend a student from College, whilst an investigation takes place or until a disciplinary hearing is held at the earliest convenience.

 Removal from site - For de-escalation CMT / CLT may remove a student from site for part or all of the day.